jsdotlua/jest-lua/docs/docs/Configuration.md

 Default: `{ "**/__tests__/**/*", "**/?(*.)+(spec|test)" }`

-The glob patterns Jest Roblox uses to detect test files.
+The glob patterns Jest Lua uses to detect test files.
 By default it looks for `.spec` or `.test` files inside of `__tests__` folders, as well as any files with a suffix of `.test` or `.spec` (e.g. `Component.test.lua` or `Component.spec.lua`).
 It will also find files called `test.lua` or `spec.lua`.

 See the [micromatch](https://github.com/micromatch/micromatch) package for details of the patterns you can specify.